rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/6_output-batch-auction-solutions.md

 The "approvals" key is a list where each entry consists of the following:

-* `"spender"`: the address of the target contract that we authorize to trade some token on the settlement contract's behalf.
+* `"spender"`: the address of the target contract that we authorise to trade some token on the settlement contract's behalf.
-* `"token"`: the address of the token that we authorize.
+* `"token"`: the address of the token that we authorise.
-* `"amount"`: a stringified integer that corresponds to the (minimum) amount we authorize the target contract to use. **We stress here** that currently the behavior is the following.
+* `"amount"`: a stringified integer that corresponds to the (minimum) amount we authorise the target contract to use. **We stress here** that currently the behaviour is the following.
 If there is already sufficiently large (i.e., larger than the `"amount"` entry) allowance set by a previous settlement, then the approval is ignored altogether.
 On the other hand, if the current allowance is lower than `"amount"`, then the driver will set a maximum value for the approval (much larger than the actual `"amount"` specified by the entry); this allows for future gas savings.\
   \
   In case full control over approvals is required, a solver can skip this field and instead use a custom [interaction](#interaction-data) to set an exact approval.